 The United States is home to a handful of world-class cities.
 It is no stretch to say San Francisco, Los Angeles, New York, and Chicago are all among the most famous cities in the world.
 But those who have never visited before might want to schedule a trip soon.

-But, if worse comes to worst, here are eight of the more notable cities within missile range — and what could be lost if a North Korean strike were to take place.
+If worse comes to worst, here are eight of the more notable cities within missile range — and what could be lost if a North Korean strike were to take place.
 We’ll also take a look at how North Korea has been detonating nuclear weapons inside its borders.